 Derwent Heritage Trail - Matlock to Derby (★★★★☆)

-This was the second day of walking along the Derwent Valley Heritage Trail - having had a very enjoyable day walking from Edale across to Ladybower Reservoir, from which I followed the Derwent Valley Heritage Trail down to Matlock.
+This was the second day of walking along the Derwent Valley Heritage Trail - having had a very enjoyable day walking from Edale across to Ladybower Reservoir, and then to Matlock.

 As it is I'm starting at Matlock, having stayed overnight - and from here I take advantage of the local shops to resupply for the day, before heading through the park in Matlock, and round to head towards High Tor.